Search Subscribe

 Sign up for our free newsletter and get more of Development Asia delivered to your inbox.

-Francesco Ricciardi Senior Environmental Specialist, Sustainable Development and Climate Change Department, Asian Development Bank
+Francesco Ricciardi Senior Environment Specialist, Office of Safeguards, Asian Development Bank

 Studying the prominent implications of banning legal wildlife trade can help design effective policies for mitigating the spread of zoonotic disease.